Stephen-Seo/TurnBasedMinecraftMod/README.md

-The config file `.minecraft/config/TurnBasedMinecraft/TBM_Config.toml` is commented with info on what each option does. ~~It will also be moved if a newer version of this mod has a newer version of the config file (usually renamed with a timestamp).~~ I will try my best to not move the previous version config, but rather edit the previous version config to have new options.
+The config file `.minecraft/config/TurnBasedMinecraft/TBM_Config.toml` is commented with info on what each option does. ~~It will also be moved if a newer version of this mod has a newer version of the config file (usually renamed with a timestamp).~~ ~~I will try my best to not move the previous version config, but rather edit the previous version config to have new options.~~ When a new config version is made, usually because a new entry has been added, the existing config is renamed to a file with a timestamp in the filename of when it was replaced.
+One can set a config option in the config to prevent it being overwritten if necessary.

 Some options in the config file only affect the Server, and some only affect the Client.
 When playing multiplayer, some configuration of the config on the server may be needed.